MERNCraft/css-only-games-1/README.md

 ```
 Make these changes to your project, and then check if the plus and minus buttons work as expected. **Did you notice that the "plus" for 9 and the "minus" for 0 are different?** That's what makes the system cycle.

+#### Next step: making a calculator

+The technique that I have described here is exactly the same as the one I used to create the [Arithmetic in Pure CSS](https://merncraft.github.io/calc/) activity that you tried out at the beginning.
+It's true that the span "buttons" are a little more discreet there.
+There's also a little calculation that is done with the values of the custom CSS properties that hold the digit values, and a little trick to show `NaN` if you try to divide by `0`.
+But you should be able to reverse engineer everything that I did there... and if you get stuck you can always visit the GitHub repo and see all the CSS for yourself.

 ### Using an animation to cycle a list smoothly